shizmob/vm-utils/README.md

 ## Setup

-These scripts presume a setup like Online.net, where IPv4s are directly routed to your machine and a macvtap interface can accept them, while an IPv6 prefix is delegated to your machine and you have to explicitly route it through a normal tap interface - hence the dual NICs in the VMs.
+These scripts presume a setup like Hetzner, where IPv4s and IPv6 ranges are directly routed to your machine and a macvtap interface can accept them.

 ## Overview